schleuder/schleuder/README.md

   ```
   schleuder install
   ```
-  This creates neccessary directories, copies example configs, etc. If you see errors about missing write permissions please follow the advice given.
+  This creates necessary directories, copies example configs, etc. If you see errors about missing write permissions please follow the advice given.

 For further information on setup and configuration please read <https://schleuder.nadir.org/docs/#setup>.